 This advice might seem odd, as most of us had been made to believe that to cry is to accept that we are fragile.
 However, medical science has a different story to tell.
 Research has revealed that tears are a medium for flushing negative chemicals out of the body.

-A study by Dr William H. Frey II, a biochemist at the St Paul-Ramsey Medical Centre in Minnesota, discovered that emotional tears contained more of the protein-based hormones prolactin, adrenocorticotropic hormone and leucine enkephalin (a natural painkiller), all of which are produced by our body when under stress.
-It is beneficial to remove adrenocorticotropic from the body as it generates cortisol, the stress hormone.
+A study by Dr William H. Frey II, a biochemist at the St Paul-Ramsey Medical Centre in Minnesota, discovered that emotional tears contained more of the protein based hormones prolactin, adrenocorticotropic hormone and leucine enkephalin (a natural painkiller), all of which are produced by our body when under stress.
+Crying is beneficial to remove adrenocorticotropic from the body as it generates cortisol, the stress hormone.

 Physical activity can provide one with a safe outlet for anger.
-Taking a brisk walk or running a few blocks can help us, if we feel that we are going to erupt.
+Taking a brisk walk or running a few blocks can help us, if you feel you are going to erupt.

 The study carried out in Departments of Physiology and Advanced Centre for Yoga Therapy Education and Research, JIPMER, Pondicherry on 90 subjects aged 18-25 years and published in the 2013 July edition of International Journal of Yoga revealed that there was a perceived decrease in perceived stress scale (PSS) after 12 weeks of pranayama practice.
 If you are feeling constantly anxious about life, try enrolling for any Breathing workshop program.

 5. Listen to Music

 The concept of music helping individuals runs deep into human history.
 Of late, science has also established that listening to music can lead to reduction in stress hormones.
 The study by Barry Bitman along with researchers from Loma Linda University School of Medicine and Applied Biosystems published in 2005 found out that playing a musical instrument can reverse multiple components of the human stress response on the genomic level.